 PS - I also teach new moms (who have big dreams and little babies) how to bring their business idea to life (or figure out what in the hey they can do to work from home and not have someone else raising that baby)...in MamaWorx.
 Come visit me over there.
 We have a lot of fun getting out of that new mom inertia and into the world with our gifts...while running the house and raising the babies.
 Come say hi and grab my free 50 MamaWorx Hacks, possibly drop in on one of my live Q+As, or take my full program this fall.
 XO Andrea

-PPS - Here is my full "official" biography in case you were wanting to know more about me, me, me, or need it for some sort of media coverage you're preparing:
+PPS - In case you were wanting to know more about me, or need to prepare for media coverage check out our media page: